WhatsApp/erlfmt/doc/erlfmt_parse.md

 * A new node `{concat, Anno, Concatables}`, where `Concatables` is a list of `atom`, `var`, and `macro_call` nodes.
 This is used to represent implicit string concatenation, for example `"foo" "bar"`.

+* Attributes are not processed to convert the `fun/arity` syntax into tuples, they are left as the `op` nodes with the `/` operator.
+Additionally, the `import` and `export` attributes are not processed to convert the `cons` node chains into lists.